-Wood pallets are used in lots of DIY woodworking projects like potting benches, dressers, wine racks, and bookshelves because they’re usually free to obtain and can work for many different projects to create something unique.
+Wood pallets are used in lots of DIY woodworking projects like potting benches, patio furniture, porch swings, and compost bins because they’re usually free to obtain and can work for many different projects to create something unique.
 Check out these free pallet plans to see all the possibilities.

 But how do you get free wooden pallets?
 Is there a store you can visit them just hands them over?
 There probably aren’t outlets setup just for giving away wooden pallets, but there are plenty of businesses and maybe some individuals that dispose of them because they have no use for them.